Miro Review: Best Online Whiteboard for Freelancers?

 • Overkill for simple meetings — too many features

-Managing multiple projects, client expectations, and creative processes simultaneously is just part of life as a freelancer.
+Managing multiple projects, client expectations, and creative processes simultaneously is part of life as a freelancer.
 Brainstorming over email is inefficient, complex project management tools overwhelm clients, and analog whiteboards can't be shared.
-Miro solves all of this elegantly: a browser-based online whiteboard with over 5,000 templates, real-time collaboration, and visual project planning.
+Miro solves this with a browser-based online whiteboard featuring over 5,000 templates, real-time collaboration, and visual project planning.
 Free for up to 3 boards, or from $8/month for unlimited features.
-Perfect for freelancers who want to work visually with clients, develop ideas, and plan projects with real structure.

 What is Miro?

-Miro is a workspace where teams manage projects, design products, and collaborate on what comes next.
-The platform combines digital whiteboards with collaborative features, making complex ideas visually tangible.
+Miro is a workspace where teams manage projects, design products, and collaborate visually.
 It runs entirely in the browser with no installation required and offers infinite canvas space for brainstorming, project planning, or design workflows.

-With over 5,000 pre-built templates covering everything from mind maps to wireframes, Miro is especially well-suited to visual thinkers.
-Real-time collaboration lets freelancers work directly with clients or teams, while integrated video chat can replace external meeting tools entirely.
+With over 5,000 pre-built templates covering mind maps to wireframes, Miro suits visual thinkers well.
+Real-time collaboration lets freelancers work directly with clients or teams, and integrated video chat can replace external meeting tools.

 Miro landing page (excerpt from miro.com )